ChristerNilsson/2023/023B-SeniorSchack/README.md

 * Extension: [Tables](https://python-markdown.github.io/extensions/tables/)

-* The hidden directory "files" can be used for storing files.
+* The hidden directory *files* can be used for storing files.

-* Latest news are stored in the files/news directory
+* Latest news are stored in the *files/news* directory
     * The number of shown items is set in settings.latestNews.